Read time 5 min

 You can use the System Restore facility of Windows to recover the inaccessible EML file. you need to proceed with following steps to restore your EML data:

-Though EML files have high usability, their vulnerability to corruption and errors cannot be ignored.
+EML files are of high usability, and sometimes they need to be imported to Outlook.
 Make sure you choose right methods (manual or automated solutions) according to your level of technical proficiency.